alt-romes/alt-romes.github.io/posts/2024-08-14-planning-a-workout-week-with-100-lines-of-haskell.md

 title: Planning Weekly Workouts in 100 lines of Haskell

 description: A lightning post on logic programming in Haskell to construct a
-             workout weekly schedule, given the set of exercises, days and constraints.
+             workout weekly schedule given the set of exercises, days and constraints.

 tags: haskell